Planning minors and majors

 All minors and majors include MTH2010 Multivariable calculus (or MTH2015), if one of those has not already been taken, and most include MTH2021 Linear algebra with applications.
 MTH2025 Linear algebra (advanced) is a more-challenging version of MTH2021 which is targeted at high-achieving students, and it can replace MTH2021 in any of the minors and majors listed above.

-Students intending to undertake a major in applied mathematics are recommended to complete MTH2032 Differential equations with modeling in their second year of enrolment, along with either MTH2010 (if not already completed) or one of MTH2021 or MTH2025 .
-Several level-three units require MTH2032 as a prequisite so it is best to complete it as early as possible.
+Students intending to undertake a major in applied mathematics are recommended to complete MTH2032 Differential equations with modelling in their second year of enrolment, along with either MTH2010 (if not already completed) or one of MTH2021 or MTH2025.
+Several level-three units require MTH2032 as a prerequisite so it is best to complete it as early as possible.

 Students planning to take a major in pure mathematics are recommended to try and complete at least one of MTH2121 Algebra and number theory or MTH2140 Real analysis (and perhaps both) in their second year of enrolment, as some level-three pure mathematics units require one of these as a prerequisite.

 Choosing level-three units

 The School of Mathematics offers a broad range of mathematics units at level three.
 Descriptions of all of these are provided via the List of units offered on the left-hand menu.
 Many of these units are intended for non-specialist third-level studies in mathematics, for example towards a major in Mathematics rather than one of the specialised majors.
 Specialist areas of mathematics available for study at level three include algebra, analysis and geometry, applied and computational mathematics, mathematical statistics and probability, and fluid dynamics.